FrankBoesing/Teensy-WavePlayer/README.md

   - Important, increase the AUDIO_BLOCK_SAMPLES to 256 or 512.
   - In some cases it might be better to record to littlFS in PSRAM, and to copy the recorded file to SD later.
   - I recommend not to record more than one file at a time.
 Better is to use one file with more channels, if required.
+  - Don't use SPI.
+Use a Teensy 4.1 and the inbuilt SD slot.

 ## Main functions